tohru-murakami/Yukari_Code_2/Quick_Start_Guide.md

 ```

 ## Utilizing Yukari Code for the Optimization of Actual Anatomy Teams

-In order to use the Yukari Code to optimize the assignment of actual anatomy teams, the necessary data must first be prepared.
+In order to use the Yukari Code to optimize the assignment of actual  teams, the necessary data must first be prepared.

 ### Administering a Google Form Survey